-Family lawyers and financial professionals offer advice on how to prepare for your next trial.
+Family lawyers and financial professionals offer advice on Courtroom Strategies and preparing for your next trial.

 The MMPI II, when used in custody litigation, can and should be challenged as a tool in determining a custodial placement of the minor children.
 First, it was not developed for use in custody litigation: its original use was to prevent the mentally ill from entering the military in World War II.